mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

  * Higher average income: possible customers with more money to spend
  * There are statistics available on average income by neighbourhood.

-  **This project will attempt to combine the above factors to build a clustering and/or recommendation model<br>
-  for the best areas for locating certain businesses.
-The recommendation(s) given by the model should help<br>
-  the (future) business owner to make a more informed decision**
+  **This project will attempt to combine the above factors to build a clustering and/or recommendation model for the best areas for locating certain businesses.
+The recommendation(s) given by the model should help the (future) business owner to make a more informed decision**

 **Note**: only further analysis in the next stage after gathering the data will prove which machine learning method is better suited to use